kubik384/Web-RTS-Space-Game/readme.md

 For documentation refer to documentation/documentantion.html (outdated, no longer the case)

 I've given up on this project due to lack of time to work on it further.
 Unfortunately, I've been planning a huge code optimization and refactor for a long time, but never got to do it.
-And with the lack of comments, reading the code is likely very difficult.
-If you've somehow managed to find this project and for some reason wish to understand or utilize any of the code, feel free to add me on discord and ask away - Newstory#1476